MartaJopp/realtimechat/README.md

 ### Installing

-Steps to get the development environment running.
+Steps to get the development environment running:

 1. Download this project.
 2. `npm install`